 Unfortunately, children can develop cavities by their first birthday.
 Childhood cavities can cause pain, difficulty eating and speaking, and infections that can damage developing teeth.
 Poor oral health can negatively affect how a young mouth develops and leads to more than 50 million school hours lost each year.
 This can have an emotional and financial effect on parents.

 By age 5, more than half of Arizona’s kindergarten children (52%) have decay, a level higher than the national average for 5-year-olds.
 Poor dental health in childhood is likely to carry into adulthood.
-Fortunately, most childhood dental disease is preventable through good oral hygiene, proper nutrition and regular dental visits.
+Fortunately, most childhood dental diseases are preventable through good oral hygiene, proper nutrition and regular dental visits.

 Dental insurance makes care more affordable and children with dental insurance are twice as likely to receive dental services than those without it.
-And a healthy smile is even important for learning as poor oral health can impact a child’s confidence, social skills and potential for success.
+A healthy smile is even important for learning as poor oral health can impact a child’s confidence, social skills and potential for success.

 What to look for in coverage